DataDog/datadog-agent/docs/public/components/creating-components.md

 dependency injection with Fx for your component.

 All `fx.go` files must define a `func Module() fxutil.Module` function.
-The helpers contained in `fxutil` handle all the logic for you.
+The helpers contained in `fxutil` handle all the logic.
 Most `fx/fx.go` file should look the same as this:

 === ":octicons-file-code-16: comp/compression/fx-zstd/fx.go"
     ```go